Luisa Roldán

 Luisa Ignacia Roldán (8 September 1652 – 10 January 1706), known also as La Roldana, was a Spanish sculptor of the Baroque Era.
 She is the earliest woman sculptor documented in Spain.
-Roldán is recognized in the Hispanic Society Museum for being "one of the few women artists to have maintained a studio outside the convents in Golden Age Spain".
+Roldán is recognized by the Hispanic Society of America for being "one of the few women artists to have maintained a studio outside the convents in Golden Age Spain".

 Because of the quality of her work, Antonio Palomino considered her as important a sculptor as her father, Pedro Roldán.

 Although Roldán became the Escultor de Cámara, or Court Sculptor, to the Habsburg King Charles II, she struggled financially.
 Like many artists of her time she died poor, signing a declaration of poverty shortly before her death.
-On the day of her death, Roldan was given the title of "Academician Merit" from the Accademia di San Luca in Rome.
+On the day of her death, Roldan was given the title of "Academician of Merit" from the Accademia di San Luca in Rome.

 Early life

 Roldán was born in Seville, Spain, the daughter of sculptor Pedro Roldán and his wife Teresa de Ortega.
-She was taught by her father, alongside her siblings, how to draw, ulitize clay to shape figures and finally sculpt or carve in wood.
+She was taught by her father, alongside her siblings, how to draw, utilize clay to shape figures and finally sculpt or carve in wood.
 She became an apprentice in her father's workshop.

 Also working within the workshop was Luis Antonio de los Arcos, who Roldán married when she was 19.
 The marriage was against her father's wishes.
 Santiago Montoto, writing in 1920, went so far as to characterize it as an "abduction" ("rapto"), perhaps reflecting his lack of understanding of marriage customs of the period.
 The chosen partnerships of two of her sisters and one brother also met with parental disapproval.